North Korea casts doubt on Trump summit over US-South Korea military exercises

 The major Key Resolve and Foal Eagle exercises, usually around March, have often sent tensions on the peninsula soaring.

-But in this year's diplomatic rapprochement, the allies delayed those drills until after the Olympics and Paralympics in Pyeongchang as Moon sought to secure the North's participation at the Games.
+But this year, the allies delayed those drills until after the Olympics and Paralympics in Pyeongchang as Moon sought to secure the North's participation at the Games.

-In turn, envoys from Seoul said Kim told them he would "understand" if the exercises went ahead.
+In turn, envoys from Seoul said Kim told them he would "understand" if the exercises went ahead, which they did without incident.

-In the event the drills did take place and there was none of the usual rhetoric from the North.

-Pyongyang has dramatically toned down its condemnations of its enemies in recent months.

 The day after the Panmunjom summit, KCNA condemned a US exercise to train for the evacuation of its nationals from the South, calling it "an act aimed to make war a fait accompli and incite atmosphere for it".